 SOCIAL TRAVEL SUMMIT – THINK TANK

-The Social Travel Summit, organised by iambassador (a professional travel blogger network that I’m part of) in cooperation with Traveldudes (of which I’m also part of the team) and the German Reiseblogger Kollektiv, is a unique conference where top international travel influencers meet with industry representatives to exchange expertise, experience and ideas.
+I’ve been part of the Social Travel Summit since 2015, both as an attendee as a speaker.
+This unique conference is organised by iambassador (a professional travel blogger network that I’m part of) in cooperation with Traveldudes (of which I’m also part of the team) and the German Reiseblogger Kollektiv.
+At the conference, top international travel influencers meet with industry representatives to exchange expertise, experience and ideas.

 You can find the Think Tank Reports from 2014-2019 on the STS website, but from each report I’ve picked the topics and action steps that resonated with me the most and combined them into my own ‘Code of Ethics’ that you can find below.